selimhotinli/kszx_sch/docs/source/kszpipe.rst

  - ``params.yml``: this file is easiest to describe by example::

-     # Version of the Kszpipe params.yml format.
+     # Version of the KszPipe params.yml format.
      # (In case we change the file format in the future.)
      version: 1